humberto-ortiz/megaprobe-lab/content/Miguel.md

 - Still don't know what project to join or do.
 - Also currently searching for a paper
 - weekly update over.

+### Week 3 :

+- Went to the lab meeting.
+- Couldn't do anything else do to personal matters.
+- Will try to catch on for next week.